IN CHESTERFIELD, MO

 The original technique is the coronal incision, which is made slightly behind the natural hairline.
 An alternative is the pre-trichial incision.
 This is similar to the coronal incision except that the mid-portion of the incision is made directly at the hairline.
 This incision generally heals favorably and has the advantage of lowering the hairline.
 The disadvantage could be noticeable scarring.
 An option is to place the incision within the midforehead creases.
 This is primarily used in men with deep pre-existing forehead lines.

-The newest apporach is endoscopic surgery.
+The newest approach, which is Dr. Maack's preferred method, is endoscopic surgery.
 Several small one-half-inch to one-inch incisions are placed just behind the hairline.
-Althought this technique may require more surgery time, it is less invasive and results in a smaller chance of temporary scalp numbness.
+This technique is quicker, less invasive, greatly decreases the incisions and scars, and results in a smaller chance of temporary scalp numbness.
+This procedure takes Dr. Maack about 1 hour to perform as an outpatient at the surgery center under anesthesia.

 What To Expect After The Surgery

-You will experience a certain amount of swelling and bruising in the 10-day period following surgery.
+You will experience a certain amount of swelling and bruising in the 5-10 day period following surgery.
 In some patients, this condition may include the cheek and eye area as well as the forehead.
 You will be advised to keep your head elevated in order to reduce swelling.
 Cold compresses may further reduce swelling.
 As the incisions heal, you may experience some numbness as well as itching, both of which will diminish with time.
-The sutures are usually removed within seven to 10 days following surgery.
-If bandages have been used, they are removed in one to three days.
-It is important to follow the advice of your surgeon on resuming normal activities.
-For most patients, the recovery time will not exceed two weeks, but patients may still be advised to avoid strenuous activities for longer periods.
+The staples or sutures are usually removed within seven to 10 days following surgery.
+One can usually get hair wet in a few days and resume exercise in about 2 weeks.
+Many people are back in public in about one week but sometimes the bruising may last longer.
 Any prolonged bruising can be camouflaged with standard make-up techniques.

 Facial plastic surgery makes it possible to correct many facial flaws and signs of premature aging that can undermine self-confidence.
 By changing how you look, cosmetic surgery can help change how you feel about yourself.